Admission for the January 2025 academic session is ongoing Apply Now!

 • Install and use Cloudera VM, Jupyter, Spark, Hadoop, MongoDB, and Postgres.

-• Analyze Twitter data using Spark and MongoDB.
+• Analyse Twitter data using Spark and MongoDB.

 • Build machine learning dashboards and web apps with NoSQL databases.

-• Design cost-efficient big data solutions and consider security aspects.
+• Design cost-efficient big data solutions considering security aspects.

 At the end of this course, students should be able to: